Transformation Directorate

 What topics do we plan on covering

-• Development of the three products committed to in the data strategy: the data pact, the transparency statement and transparency hub, and the standards for public engagement.
+• the development of trust products committed to in the data strategy, including the data pact and the transparency statement and transparency hub.

 Programme-specific engagement